 3) Advent Countdown Cards with Scripture Reading

 This one started a couple of years ago for us.
 At first we had cards printed that I would hang on a ribbon on the wall with clothespins…Now we have a toddler in the house who likes to tear things off of the walls so I have adapted it to a stack of envelopes on the desk.
 Each envelope is numbered 1-25 and has a card with a special Christmas themed activity inside.
 We check a new envelope each day and the kids are always so excited to see what activity is in store.
 The cards also include verses of Scripture to read each day.
-If you want to try this one for yourself, but you don’t want to make your own cards then feel free to download my Advent Countdown Cards.
-You can find this download in my Member Resource Library.
+If you want to try this one for yourself, but you don’t want to make your own cards then you can check out this Advent Countdown Card pack!

 4) Make Homemade Ornaments